PhantomYdn/wicket-console/README.md

 1. Very small size (<25Kb)
 2. Ajax enabled
 3. Contextual
-  * ScriptContext has been stored on server side: you can write function and then call from subsequent commands
+  * ScriptContext is stored on server side: you can write function and then call from subsequent commands
 4. Embeddedable into your wicket pages
 5. Available throught Wicket DebugBar panel
   * Dependency to wicket-devutils is optional
+6. Pluggable architecture for script engines: you can write your own!

 Installation
 ------------